 - Quality Education

 - Quality of Life

-As a non-partisan organization we measure our progress by the efforts of our individual members – qualified candidates who offer themselves for public office on the local, regional and state level; tireless visionary individuals who lead an initiative to a successful end despite numerous setbacks; volunteers who have a sincere concern about the future of Alabama and a personal commitment to help shape that future.
+As a non-partisan organization, we measure our progress by the efforts of our individual members – qualified candidates who offer themselves for public office on the local, regional and state level; tireless visionary individuals who lead an initiative to a successful end despite numerous setbacks; and, volunteers who have a sincere concern about the future of Alabama and a personal commitment to help shape that future.